theADAMJR/acrd.app/_README.md

 ## API

 - The backend of the website.
-- Includes the WebSocket and REST API.
+- Includes the WebSocket and REST WS.

 ## Types